 How To Shock A Hot Tub With Bleach

-Shocking your hot tub is a very important part of sanitation maintenance.
-When you shock your hot tub, you are able to clear out tiny contaminants, such as unwanted bacteria, lingering smells, hair, dead skin cells, and more.
+Shocking your hot tub is crucial for sanitation maintenance, clearing out tiny contaminants such as unwanted bacteria, lingering smells, hair, dead skin cells, and more.

-Come with us as we explore how you can shock your hot tub using household bleach.
+Come with us as we explore how to shock your hot tub using household bleach.

 What Is A Spa Shock?